bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/RestOverview.rst

 Example::

-  :ref:`RestOverview:Cross-linking markup`
+  :ref:`DocumentationStyleGuide/RestOverview:Cross-linking markup`

-This will link to :ref:`RestOverview:Cross-linking markup`\ .
+This will link to :ref:`DocumentationStyleGuide/RestOverview:Cross-linking markup`\ .